Tennessee Workers Comp Claims: Eligibility, Filing and Appeals

 If your doctor determines you are physically unable to work due to your injury or occupational disease, Tennessee law provides compensation for lost or reduced wages due to your inability to work.
 These benefits are available only if you cannot work for more than seven consecutive days.

-Your temporary disability benefits will be up to 2/3 of your average weekly wage at the time of your injury, subject to certain statutory maximums.
+Your temporary disability benefits will be two-thirds of your average weekly wage at the time of your injury, subject to a statutory maximum.
+As of July 1, 2016, the maximum weekly benefit is $976.80.
 You will receive payment directly from your employer or its insurance carrier on a weekly basis.

 Once your doctor has determined you have reached maximum medical improvement (MMI), which means that further treatment isn't expected to improve your condition, your doctor will assess whether you have any permanent impairment resulting from your injury or illness.
 Your doctor will give you an impairment rating.
 This rating, plus your vocational abilities (for example, your prior training), are combined to come up with your permanent disability award.

-The permanent disability award will be a certain number of weeks of payment of 2/3 of the amount of your average weekly wage at the time of injury, subject to certain caps.
+The permanent disability award will be a certain number of weeks of payment of two-thirds of your average weekly wage at the time of injury, subject to a statutory maximum.
+As of July 1, 2016, the maximum benefit for permanent disability is $888 per week.
 The number of weeks is set by statute, and is determined by your permanent impairment rating and vocational factors.
 You can also negotiate a lump-sum settlement with your employer or their insurance company so that you can be paid all the weeks at once.

 Your doctor will complete an Attending Physician’s Report once you have reached maximum medical improvement.
 Your doctor will note your permanent impairment rating, if any, on this form.
 Within thirty days of receiving this form, your employer’s workers’ compensation insurance carrier must make an offer of settlement to you in writing.
 If you are concerned about whether the offer represents a fair settlement of your case, you should review this offer of settlement with a worker's comp attorney in your area.
 To accept the offer, you must sign the offer of settlement and return the form to your employer or its insurance carrier.
 If you approve the settlement, the insurance carrier will submit the settlement to the Workers' Comp Division for approval, with a copy to the Commissioner of the Tennessee Department of Labor.
 Alternatively, if you do not agree with the settlement offer, you or your employer may request a benefit review conference (see below).